Cyfrin/Updraft/courses/foundry/3-html-fund-me/1-introduction/+page.md

 <a name="top"></a>
 To get started, visit the GitHub repository and navigate to the [lesson 8](https://github.com/Cyfrin/html-fund-me-cu) codebase.

-In this section, we will explore how your MetaMask or wallet interacts with websites and that the transactions sent by the wallet are exactly as intended.
-While we won't cover building a full-stack application, we are planning to launch a full-stack course soon.
-For now, we will focus on the _HTML FundMe f23 project_, a basic raw javascript full website application.
-This knowledge is essential for every website you engage with that communicates with the blockchain.
+In this section, we will delve into how MetaMask or your wallet interacts with websites and ensure that the transactions sent by the wallet are executed as intended.
+Although we won't be building a full-stack application here, we have plans to launch a comprehensive full-stack course soon.
+For now, our focus will be on the _HTML FundMe f23 project_, a basic, fully functional website built with raw JavaScript.

 [Back to top](#top)